 Paths of Distinction

-Enhance your education by considering one of our five unique Paths of Distinction, providing additional experiences that align with your interests.
-Developed to integrate with your field of study, the paths offer a way to further develop your knowledge and skills.
+Enhance your education by considering one of five unique Paths of Distinction offered at the University of Wisconsin School of Medicine and Public Health.
+The paths are designed to provide additional experiences that align with your interests, integrate with your field of study, and offer ways to further develop your knowledge and skills.

 Path of Distinction in Public Health